Ashwinip343/DuoDeck-odoocombat/Readme.md

 # Library Management System

-This is a library management system built for odoo combat by Devarsya shah and Hrishikesh Singh
+This is a library management system built for odoo combat

 This project is built with :